-The 2023 Western Big Game Seasonal Habitat and Migration Corridors Fund RFP has approximately $3 million available for the effort.
+The 2024 Western Big Game Seasonal Habitat and Migration Corridors Fund RFP has approximately $3 million available for the effort.
 For this round NFWF anticipates awarding six to ten grants.
 Grants can range from one to three years in length.
 A minimum 1:1 non-federal match is required as in-kind or cash contributions.
 Please see the Applicant Tip Sheet for additional guidance.
 If meeting a 1:1 match requirement is a barrier for submitting an application, please reach out to Daley Burns (email@example.com) to discuss possible paths forward.

 Please note, the BLM and FS funds need to be spent on migration corridor projects taking place on or in proximity to BLM and FS lands.
-The FWS Partners for Fish and Wildlife (PFW) funds will support migration corridor activities on private and tribal lands.
-Providing project maps that include state identified priority areas, or tribal priority areas, with a general land ownership layer and legend (i.e., BLM, Forest Service, Tribal, state lands, private lands) is strongly encouraged.
+The FWS Partners for Fish and Wildlife (PFW) funds will support migration corridor activities on private and Tribal lands.
+Providing project maps that include identified priority areas with a general land ownership layer and legend (i.e., BLM, Forest Service, Tribal lands, state lands, private lands) is strongly encouraged.

 All proposals will be screened for relevance, accuracy, completeness, and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.